cog1to/twitch-irc-relay/README.md

 ## Commands

+*Note:* this commands framework is just an example of adding custom logic to the client.
+If you need an actual chatbot, I suggest writing it as a separate program that just interacts with this program via std channels or pipes.

 The program supports custom automated commands.
 See `commands` directory for basic directions.
 In short, adding a new command should include: